 If you run it, it should look something like this:

-as POST requests.
-In GET requests, the form-encoded data is pasted onto
+requests, the form-encoded data is pasted onto the end

 /search?q=hi

-Blurring: Right now, if you click inside a text entry, and
+8-3 Blurring.
+Right now, if you click inside a text entry,

-then inside the address bar, two cursors will appear on the screen.
-To
+and then inside the address bar, two cursors will appear on the screen.

 method to each Tab